 - All applicants must register for Credential Assembly Service (CAS) through LSAC.

-- All applicants must submit a formal application to law school (includes submission of a personal statement and two letters of recommendation) and complete all required steps associated with the review process that may or may not include a personal interview.
+- All applicants must submit a formal application to law school (includes submission of a personal statement and two letters of recommendation) and complete all required steps associated with the review process.

 International Applicants: Applicants who graduate from a school outside of the US or Canada must complete steps 2-4 above.
 Therefore, international applicants are required to register for CAS and arrange for foreign transcripts to be mailed to CAS.
 CAS will evaluate the transcripts and include them in the CAS report.
 LSAC has the ability to evaluate foreign transcripts.
 As a result, TU College of Law requires international applicants to have their transcripts evaluated by LSAC through CAS.